harpreetsingh-7782/ZenFlow-Landing-Page/README.md

 ## Live Demo
-You can view the live demo of this landing page here: https://harpreetsingh-7782.github.io/ZenFlow-Landing-Page/ *(Replace this placeholder text with the actual URL you get after enabling GitHub Pages in your repository settings.
-It will look like `https://yourusername.github.io/ZenFlow-Landing-Page/`)*
+You can view the live demo of this landing page here: https://harpreetsingh-7782.github.io/ZenFlow-Landing-Page/

 ## How to Run Locally
 1.  **Clone the repository:**